roomorama/omniauth-roomorama/README.md

 ## Supported Rubies

-OmniAuth Roomorama Admin is tested under 1.9.3 but will probably work under other rubies
+OmniAuth Roomorama is tested under 1.9.3 but will probably work under other rubies

 ## License